About Bexi('s)

 In science, we reduce and simplify metabolic pathways in order to understand them and, in so doing, we risk seeing only a part or parts of the picture, instead of the whole.
 I realised that our knowledge of the world around us is only as good as the technology and tools we use to analyse it; what we know is mainly determined by what we can detect and measure, which, when it comes to metabolism, is not that much.
 We are limited by the technology we are able to develop to detect biology and chemistry in action.

-In 2018 I was diagnosed with Sjögren's, a common but rarely studied or diagnosed systemic autoimmune condition, wherein the immune system attacks moisture producing glands in the body.
-Left untreated, the condition is severely debilitating and can be fatal.
-My dry, sensitive skin was one of the biggest symptoms of my condition.
+In 2018 I was diagnosed with Sjögren's Disease, a common, but rarely studied or diagnosed, systemic autoimmune condition.
+Left untreated, Sjogren's is severely debilitating and can be fatal.
+My dry, sensitive skin was one of the biggest symptoms of my Sjogren's.
 It took me 10 years to piece together the seemingly disparate symptoms and then diagnose myself.
 My doctors were focused on a microscopic view of whatever my current symptom happened to be, rather than taking a holistic, macroscopic approach affording a more accurate diagnosis.

 I combined my knowledge and passions, pouring my energy into formulating scientific skin care products for exactly what my skin needed.
 Most importantly, as I paid more attention to my body, I developed a deeper connection with it.